-6Our work is a distant relative of the important paper of Fang (2001).
+4Our work is a distant relative of the important paper of Fang (2001).
 The major differences include the following.
 First, our consumer choice, namely equilibrium choice of region, is not costly, whereas Fang's is costly.
 Second, Fang has a noisy signal, a test value where noise is essential, whereas the second consumer choice in our model, labor supply, is not noisy.
 (In Fang's model, if there were no noise in the test score, there would be no reason for the culture signal.)
 Third, Fang uses Bayesian Nash equilibrium, whereas we employ a stability concept natural in the spatial setting.
 The defining notion of region in our model is that worker labor supply is only observable to active firms in the region where they work in equilibrium.
 In Fang's model, the analogous notion would be that worker test scores are only observable among the equilibrium group of workers to which they belong (this is not the assumption of that model).
 Due to these differences, the results from the models are qualitatively different.

-of each type inhabiting the regions will, in general, differ in a stable separating equilibrium, sorted or integrated.
-Stable integrated equilibria exist only when the proportion of mobile low skill workers in total population is small and the technological advantage in productivity of the high skill workers is small.
-As the exogenous parameter reflecting productivity of the high ability workers increases, perhaps due to skill biased technological progress, or as more low skill workers become mobile, integrated equilibria become unstable and there is a transition to the stable sorted equilibria.7 The intuition behind the mechanism is that as the productivity of the high skilled rises or as the proportion of low skill rises, it is easier for firms to offer pooling contracts at equilibrium proportions that dominate the equilibrium (first best) contracts for the low types (see Figure 4 below).
+5This transition is similar to the comparative static transition in the New Economic Geproductivity of the high skilled rises or as the proportion of low skill rises, it is easier for firms to offer pooling contracts at equilibrium proportions that dominate the equilibrium (first best) contracts for the low types (see Figure 4 below).
 Thus, the low types can use their disguise (as an unknown type) to upset the stability of integrated equilibrium.
 The sorted equilibria are special, since types are known with certainty, so there can be no disguise.

-In this contracting environment, the assumption of the Impossibility Theorem that is violated is the assumption of perfect and complete (labor) markets everywhere.
-It is our hope that our work prompts further investigation of the importance of information asymmetry in the urban context.8
+It is our hope that our work prompts further investigation of the importance of information asymmetry in the urban context.6